13 Feb 2019

 Redemption in the void

 Flirting with identifying self as unnatural.
 I stopped being a fan of nature, you can get to thinking that way when you've hung out too long beyond the black rainbow.
 I want to be natural, with you.
 Can I have some of your nature?
 Cause I was in that less-than-nothing howling wind, in the hallway, remember that hallway?
-It was life or death in that hallway, beyond the life and death spans of individuals, if you can imagine that, you had to hold on for dear life, and at the same time, reach out, to find another ledge, you had to venture, the stakes were higher than anything.
+It was life or death in that hallway, beyond the life and death spans of individuals, if you can imagine that.
+You had to hold on for dear life, and at the same time reach out to find another ledge, you had to venture, the stakes were higher than anything.

 I remember that I was unnatural lust personified, but what is unnatural about that?
-It's a part of nature that has a source of joy, but the drives it creates, take the form of enormous feats of heroism and treachery, betraying one's own code of morality, the deep desire to include oneself in others, wearing the black jacket of Noriega's fine custom leather and ruminating on some brand of unnaturalism, even after taking off one's appliances, a bare head sticky with hair glue, still feeling as unnatural as ever because what remains post-appliances is a deformed retinal-scarred thing you could barely call a living creature --- but the whole time, wanting that natural reality, the remedy for the sucking void inside, the depth and desperation of that need making the living thing inside the leather jacket all the more wretched, all the less desirable, no matter how red the light, no matter how effective the drugs, no matter what the voice on the phone said, that all important beyond-the-facility communication with a forest of fax sounds book-ending the drawn retrograde breath, a short sprout of telecom trees being the nail in the coffin of the message, a thing it didn't ask for but a fatal partnership, cemented in betrayal and casual cruelty, mutual culpability, observation rooms and mud and blood - but we needn't get so literal.
+It's a part of nature that has a source of joy, but the drives it creates take the form of enormous feats of heroism and treachery, betraying one's own code of morality, the deep desire to include oneself in others, wearing the black jacket of Noriega's fine custom leather and ruminating on some brand of unnaturalism, even after taking off one's appliances, a bare head sticky with hair glue, still feeling as unnatural as ever because what remains post-appliances is a deformed retinal-scarred thing you could barely call a living creature --- but the whole time, wanting that natural reality, the remedy for the sucking void inside, the depth and desperation of that need making the living thing inside the leather jacket all the more wretched, all the less desirable, no matter how red the light, no matter how effective the drugs, no matter what the voice on the phone said, that all important beyond-the-facility communication with a forest of fax sounds book-ending the drawn retrograde breath, a short sprout of telecom trees being the nail in the coffin of the message, a thing it didn't ask for but a fatal partnership, cemented in betrayal and casual cruelty, mutual culpability, observation rooms and mud and blood - but we needn't get so literal.
 But let's do it anyway, irony left me, don't care how I sound, I'm down to trading in cliches, obeying the basest instinct, and seeing this all from the outside, besides.

-The scene of the assisted suicide of Dr. Mercurio Arboria is the most sad and beautiful thing I've ever seen on a screen.
+The scene of the assisted suicide of Dr. Mercurial Arboria is the most sad and beautiful thing I've ever seen on a screen.
 I haven't been moved by a movie like this in, I dunno, ever.
-Had become so aloof to the artform, the idea of even watching any movie twice sounded insane.
+Had become so aloof to the artform, the idea of even watching any movie twice was insane.
 And yet I can get lost in this one, make it my whole world, my music video.
-I'll latch onto that shadow vision, I'll grip it tight and yet try and keep my oily personality off of it, and not tag it too much, just let it be what it is in my head, not try and make it anything for others.
+I'll latch onto that shadow vision, grip it tight and yet try and keep my oily personality off it, and not tag it too much, just let it be what it is in my head, not try and make it anything for others.
 But I want to bring other people into my world.
 But there are ways to go about that (keep it dead, in the shed, that's the way).
 There are windowpanes you keep shut, unless you have to remind yourself again.

 When things become as elemental as the pale man in the black jacket and the girl with the teardrop, I remember.
 The man deranged in perfect control, arranged as protocol demanded, the procedure in place.
 And the girl, angel, taking on all these burdens, giving birth, taking the hit for more life.
 She appears angelic to my bug eyes, even though I know she's no angel really, she gets dirty, she gets into the mud, the mud gets into her, we breathe it together.
 We're all guilty in this planetary prison colony.
 This putrescent life made her a killer, the new age of enlightenment, like we needed yet another one, has warped her telekinetic abilities into a narrow brutal survivalist's toolkit.